Last revised: February 2025

 - Staff are responsible for working in compliance with this Policy.

-The Union will conduct appropriate risk assessments to determine the risks of workplace violence that may arise from conducting the work of the Union.
+The Union will conduct appropriate risk assessments to determine the risks of workplace harassment and violence that may arise from conducting the work of the Union.

-Workplace risk assessments will be conducted by the relevant Joint Health and Safety Committee (JHSC) and may include workplace surveys, physical inspections, and other appropriate means for obtaining information regarding the risk of workplace violence in the workplace.
+Workplace risk assessments will be conducted by the relevant Joint Health and Safety Committee (JHSC) or health and safety representative(s) and may include workplace surveys, physical inspections, and other appropriate means for obtaining information regarding the risk of workplace harassment and violence in the workplace.
+The relevant JHSC or health and safety representative(s) will prepare a written report detailing the findings of each assessment, which will be submitted to the National Director for Canada or the relevant District Director.

-The relevant JHSC will conduct workplace risk assessments as often as necessary to ensure the continued protection of staff.
+Such workplace risk assessments will be conducted as often as necessary to ensure the continued protection of staff.

-The Union is committed to supporting those who have been affected by harassment and violence and to providing appropriate training for all Union officers, employees, and members on this Policy.
+The Union is committed to supporting those who have been affected by harassment and/or violence and to providing appropriate training for all Union officers, employees, and members on this Policy.

-In addition, violence in the workplace information and awareness training will be provided to all employees as appropriate, based on the risk assessment outcomes.
+In addition, harassment and violence in the workplace information and awareness training will be provided to all employees as appropriate, based on the risk assessment outcomes.

 If a Union staff member requires further assistance, they may contact the following individuals/organizations: